 * VISUALLY IMPAIRED - Increase The Font Size On This Page

-"If you're considering any care, especially surgical care, you should always consider a second opinion.
-We recommend to all
+"If you're considering any care, especially surgical care, you should always consider getting a

 Surgery may be an option and sometimes it is the first and best option.
 Most spine conditions however can be treated successfully and long term without resorting to surgical treatment at all.
 We prescribe this treatment pathway for many patients treated in our practice.
 We work closely with other healthcare professional, such as Physical and Occupational Therapists, Pain Management Physicians, Physical Medicine and Rehabilitation Doctors, Occupational Health Physicians, Chiropractic Physicians, and Acupuncture Specialists to maximize your nonoperative care first.
 Our primary goal, in most cases, is to maximize nonoperative therapy before resorting to a surgical solutions.
 We want to help you achieve your goals and we will help walk you through the complex world of spine surgery.